MatthewsMike/TrailTracker/README.md

 #todo

 ##Next
-1. Allow for Override schedule for an individual marker.
 1. Allow severity rating of any "Maintenance" category point.
 (This would be favorite rating for Feature).
 Implement when tacking Vue?

 ##Future